Getting Started with DataSQRL

 docker --version

-To create a new data project with DataSQRL, use the init command in an empty folder.
+Create a new data project with the init command in an empty folder:

 docker run --rm -v $PWD:/build datasqrl/cmd init api messenger

-This creates a new data API project called messenger with some sample data sources and a simple data processing script called messenger.sqrl.
+This creates a data API project called messenger with sample data sources and a processing script called messenger.sqrl.

-The engines executing the pipeline are defined in the package.json files and create the following architecture:
+The engines executing the pipeline are defined in the package.json files:

 docker run -it --rm -p 8888:8888 -p 8081:8081 -v $PWD:/build datasqrl/cmd run messenger-prod-package.json